-From coffee to candles, the yummiest pumpkin spice products of 2021 | CNN Underscored
+Pumpkin spice season is here: 24 items you'll want to buy ASAP | CNN Underscored

 Pumpkin Spice Love Mug ($16.15; redbubble.com)

-You’ll want to put your favorite drink (whether it’s a PSL or not) in this mug all year round.
+You’ll want to put your favorite drink (whether it’s a PSL or not) in this mug year-round.